brkcvn/Vuex-with-axios/README.md

 # Vuex-with-axios
-You can get data by id value with axios and vuex structure
+You can get data by id value with axios, vuex structure and Vue Cli

 # Install node modules
 npm install